Are you OK with cookies?

 The application process takes 6 to 7 months on average from starting your application to your first day on the job.

-How long it takes depends on how quickly we can arrange an assessment date, how long your background checks take, and if there’s a role available immediately at the prison you applied to.
+How long it takes depends on how quickly we can arrange an assessment date, how long your background pre-employment checks take, and if there’s a role available immediately at the prison you applied to.

 Find a job and apply online